andrewsunglaekim/advanced_git_workshop/readme.md

 Git repeats this until it identifies the first commit where the code went wrong.
 Unless we never tell it `bad`.

 This is yet another reason why small purposeful semantic commits can be really helpful for code maintainability.
+If we're writing code that needs to compile, this is a great reason to make sure to only commit code that compiles.

 ## Git Bisect - You do